-The management and mitigation measures (action plans) for the potential adverse impacts are presented in Table 2- for the planning & design, construction, and subsequent operational and maintenance phase.
+The management and mitigation measures (action plans) for the potential adverse impacts are presented in Table 3 for the planning & design, construction, and subsequent operational and maintenance phase.

-There are some overlaps with regards to the occurrence of some potential impacts during the construction phase and the operational phase, therefore, potential impacts have not been separated for these project phases.
+There will be some overlaps with regards to some potential impacts' occurrence during the construction and operational phases, therefore potential impacts have not been separated for these project phases.
 The required management and mitigation plan actions have been presented together with key performance indicators, responsible person(s), resources and the timeline of such actions.
-These aspects form the headings of Table 2, and they are as follows:
+These aspects form the headings of Table 3, and they are as follows: